rahulrathore44/WebDriverElementLocator/README.md

 By going to each page and validating the locator is unique or not.
 If the locator is unique then it is saved in Csv/Excel/Json file.

+It also generate the Page Object Model class file

 ### List of Urls must be specified in the config.properties file:

 ```java